Nüshu: Works

 Other works, including poems and lyrics, were handwoven into belts and straps or embroidered onto everyday items and clothing.
 Other types of Nüshu works included ballads, autobiographies, biographies, and prayers.

+Research

+The first explicit reference to Nushu in literature dates to 1931.
+Most existing manuscripts date to the 1980s, when researchers asked the remaining community to record texts from memory.

+The Unicode proposal for encoding Nüshu, submitted by the China national body, accuses Chen Qiguang (陈其光) of including in his dictionary inauthentic information hybridized from Han characters.

 Cultural influence

 As Nüshu was often practised in the private sphere, patriarchal ideas prevented it from being acknowledged in the public domain.
 These ideas deemed Nüshu irrelevant in the public world due to its perceived importance only being relevant in personal contexts while also asserting that culture in the public sphere was dominated by men.
 Contemporary artists have attempted to commemorate Nüshu through its translation.
 Yuen-yi Lo, a Hong Kong–Macau artist, uses drawings as a way to critique the modern separation between writing and drawing and translate the cultural practice of Nüshu into a visual art practice by and for women.
 Hong Kong based choreographer Helen Lai uses dance as a medium to critique the patriarchal media representation of Nüshu.
 She suggests that Nüshu is an innovative art form despite the media portrayal of it being a secret.

 Chinese composer Tan Dun has created a multimedia symphony entitled Nu Shu: The Secret Songs of Women for harp, orchestra, and 13 microfilms.
 Tan Dun spent five years conducting field research in Hunan Province, documenting on film the various songs the women use to communicate.
 Those songs become a third dimension to his symphony, and are projected alongside the orchestra and harp soloist.

 Lisa See describes the use of Nüshu among 19th-century women in Snow Flower and the Secret Fan.